 Busting silos within your organization:

 Facebook is well-known for consciously taking efforts to keep the walls of their silos permeable.
 They organize special gatherings and competitions, and every new Facebook employee will have to go through the same 6-week “boot camp”, regardless of their rank or position.
 This ensures they all have to digest the same information and collaborate, and it ensures they get to know each other really well (simultaneously breaking down personal and organizational silos).

 OKR—Objectives & Key Results, a popular goal management methodology—is another great tool to break down organizational as well as personal silos.
 First of all, OKR fosters transparency.
-It allows leadership to better communicate the organization’s vision and helps to unify the entire organization behind it, by letting every team, department and individual to share their goals (objectives) and progress, and how that contributes to the company’s objectives at any point in time.
+It allows leadership to better communicate the organization’s strategy and helps to unify the entire organization behind it, by letting every team, department and individual to share their goals (OKRs & KPIs) and progress, and how that contributes to the company’s strategy and Objectives at any point in time.
 It shows everyone the bigger picture and it lets them see how they fit into it.

-As employees can now see not only what their team and team members are working on, but also what other teams are doing and what they contribute to a specific objective, it stimulates communication and makes everyone more aware of all the work being done in the organization, reducing double and wasted efforts.
-Team members will have new opportunities to talk to people from different disciplines, and plenty of new topics to talk about.
-You will find that this unleashes not only renewed energy but also an ocean of new ideas and creativity.
+As employees can now see not only what their team and team members are working on, but also what other teams are doing and how they contribute to a specific Objective, it stimulates communication and makes everyone more aware of all the work being done in the organization, reducing double and wasted efforts.
+Team members will have opportunities to identify where their efforts can best be used, inciting cross-functional collaboration and plenty of discussion around new topics.
+You’ll find that this unleashes not only renewed energy but also an ocean of new ideas and creativity.

 By now you know, transparency and the opportunity to collaborate is key to breaking down silos within an organization.
 Perdoo takes strategy as the starting point, and its unique Roadmap visually connects strategy to the goals — both OKRs and KPIs — that’ll deliver it.